Signs of a Cockroach Infestation

 6. Property Damage

 Cockroaches will eat just about anything, and that can cause some damage.
-If you have an infestation, you will likely find chew marks in food packaging, but you will also discover the damage in other materials, such as leather.
+If you have an infestation, you will likely find chew marks in food packaging but may also discover damage to other materials, such as leather.

 7. Living Roaches